 My Wedding Dress Shopping Experience

 I get really overwhelmed shopping in person, that’s why I tend to do all of my shopping online!
 I’ve been wedding dress shopping as a bridesmaid and maid of honor on several occasions.
 While I wouldn’t trade any of those experiences for the world, I saw that it seemed a bit stressful for the bride.
-When walking into a bridal boutique, there are THOUSANDS of dresses staring at you.
+When walking into a bridal boutique, there are THOUSANDS of dresses staring at you in stores.
 Not to mention a consultant, who means well, but pushes her opinions on you about what type of dresses to try on.
 I knew that if I went that route I would get flustered and most likely leave empty handed.

 I was also in a unique position in that I live in D.C. and my mom and sister, who I wanted to share the wedding dress shopping experience with, live in Louisiana.
 The only time we were planning to be together within the next couple of months post-engagement was for a family beach trip in June.